Since 2007, we have donated nearly £2 million to help CLIC Sargent provide support for children with cancer and their families.

 The ‘Home from Home’ helps to keep families together, offering the whole family a place to stay for as long as necessary.
 Not only is this an enormous help financially, saving families the cost of hotel accommodation, but it gives parents somewhere to retreat, away from the pressures of the hospital ward.

 In February 2013, we donated £375,000 to CLIC Sargent to help launch Paul’s House, a new ‘Home from Home’ in Belfast.

 Paul’s House, Belfast was opened in December 2013 and officially opened its doors to families in January 2014.

-Thanks to the overwhelming generosity of our supporters, we contributed £600,000 in 2007 towards the costs of a Home from Home for the families of children being treated at University College London Hospital.
+Thanks to the overwhelming generosity of our supporters, we were able to contribute £1.1 million towards the costs of a Clic Sargent Home from Home for the families of children being treated at University College London Hospital.

 CLIC Sargent provide clinical, practical, financial and emotional support to help children with cancer and their families cope with cancer and get the most out of life.
 They aim to help the whole family deal with the impact of cancer and its treatment, life after treatment and, in some cases, bereavement.